arxony/squid3_sentry/README.md

 # squid3_sentry

-a redirect_program for squid3 (like squidGuard, but more flexible)
+a redirect_program and icap Server for squid3 (like squidGuard, but more flexible)

 ## Highlights
 * Pure Javascript